sparkrew/fika/api-finder/README.md

 # API-Finder

-The API-Finder is the core analysis component of Fika that identifies uncovered third-party API calls and generates detailed information about how to reach them from public entry points.
-It performs static analysis using call graph construction, coverage analysis, and source code extraction to provide comprehensive data for test generation.
+The API-Finder is the core analysis component of Fika that identifies uncovered third-party library methods and generates detailed information about how to reach them from public entry points.
+It performs static analysis using call graph construction, coverage analysis, and source code extraction to provide comprehensive data for reachability scenario generation.

+> A reachability scenario is a piece of code that calls a third-party library method and sets up the program so that a specific path in the code is executed, eventually reaching and running that library method.
+To run a reachability scenario on its own, we place it inside a unit testing framework and execute it there.
+We then use test coverage tools to check that the code path actually runs.
+It looks similar to a unit test, but the goal is different: instead of checking results, it simply shows that a certain dependency call can be executed.
+Because of this, a reachability scenario does not include any assertions.

 ## Overview

-The API-Finder takes a compiled JAR file, analyzes its bytecode to build a call graph, identifies all third-party method invocations, filters out already-covered methods using JaCoCo reports, finds execution paths from public methods to uncovered third-party calls, and extracts complete source code with contextual information for test generation.
+The API-Finder takes a compiled JAR file, analyzes its bytecode to build a call graph, identifies all third-party method invocations, filters out already-covered methods using JaCoCo reports, finds execution paths from public methods to uncovered third-party calls, and extracts complete source code with contextual information for reachability scenario generation.

 ## Architecture

 The API-Finder follows this workflow:

 1. **Initialization**: Load the project JAR and build a call graph
-2. **Entry Point Detection**: Identify all public methods as potential test entry points
+2. **Entry Point Detection**: Identify all public methods as potential reachability scenario entry points
 3. **Third-Party Discovery**: Find all third-party method calls in the codebase
 4. **Coverage Filtering**: Filter out already-covered third-party calls using JaCoCo reports
 5. **Path Finding**: Compute paths from entry points to uncovered third-party methods
 6. **Source Extraction**: Extract complete source code for all methods along each path
 7. **Context Extraction**: Collect constructors (and factory methods when needed), field declarations, field-modifying methods, and imports
-8. **Output Generation**: Write JSON reports for test generation
+8. **Output Generation**: Write JSON reports for reachability scenario generation

 ## How It Works